Maria-LouizaVdB/VIA/README.md

 This package, known as *value_iteration*, is installed from the GitHub repository using: `python -m pip install 'git+https://github.com/Maria-LouizaVdB/VIA' `.
 It is uninstalled with `python -m pip uninstall value_iteration`.

+To check this has installed correctly, please run `pytest` and check the $31$ tests pass.

 ## Value iteration algorithm - how was it implemented?

 ```markdown